 In France, you generally shop Monday to Saturday.
 Sunday is rest day.
 Some grocery stores and tourist shops are open for a short time on Sunday morning, but if you need something important like diapers or baby food cans - shop for it on Saturday!
 Also keep this in mind when you book a flight down to France on a Sunday!

 It is not easy to travel on public transport in France with a pram.
-In Paris, you can't get down the subway with a pram without being weighed down by sweat and trembling muscles and having to lift it over both barriers and stairs.
+In Paris, you can't get into the subway with a pram without being weighed down by sweat and trembling muscles and having to lift it over both barriers and stairs.
 The bus is better, even if the space for prams and wheelchairs is not as large as on Swedish city buses.
-Bring a little one. light and collapsible trolley and you secure the transports.
+Bring a small, light and collapsible trolley and you will secure the transports.

 Diapers and baby food are available in all shapes and varieties at supermarkets and pharmacies.
 You may not find your favorite nappy everywhere (although there are plenty of Pampers), so you have room in your luggage - bring as much as you can.
 This also applies to children's food, although the children's food we found felt creative and well prepared, the little super-tasters are often used to the flavors of the Swedish brands.
 It can also be difficult to keep track of the contents of the cans if your children have allergies - it is not always that the front shows all the ingredients.

 You just have to give in.
-Whole wheat bread and oatmeal are not so hot.
+Wholemeal bread and oatmeal are not so hot in France.
 However, pain chocolate and croissants are.
 You might find toast with jam or chocolate cream.
 The advantage is that it is usually no problem to get the children to eat the light small breads.
 The downside is that they are hungry again a quarter of an hour later.